ibm-cloud-docs/natural-language-understanding/custom-class.md

 ### When training data is not available

 You can fetch the data you used to train {{site.data.keyword.nlclassifiershort}} from the service.
-Refer to [this tutorial](https://github.com/watson-developer-cloud/doc-tutorial-downloads/blob/master/natural-language-understanding/custom_classifications_example.ipynb){: external}.
+Refer to [this tutorial](https://github.com/watson-developer-cloud/doc-tutorial-downloads/blob/master/natural-language-understanding/custom_classifications_introduction.ipynb){: external}.

-For more information, see [Migrating to {{site.data.keyword.nlushort}}](/docs/natural-language-classifier?topic=natural-language-classifier-migrating).